jcordtz/load_script/README.md

 Parameters that the dialogue asks for

-- Name of parent collection - default is the root collection.
+- Name of parent collection - default is the root collection (choose the corresponding number).
 - Name of system - whatever name you would like to use.
 You cannot use "spaces" in the name, use "_" instead.
+If you accidentally do use space these are substituted with _.
-- You can choose type of system being MS Sql, Oracle or Databricks.
+- You can choose type of system being MS Sql, Oracle, Databricks, Postgresql or MySQL (choose the corresponding number).
 - The name of the file the contains the "tables" the need to be load.
 This name can be "anything" if that file has the right structure.

 If you are satisfied with the information enter Y to continue.